Achievable logoAchievable logo

 • ±3 SD includes 99.7%

-SEM = Standard deviation/ square root of n , where “n” is the number of observations.
+SEM = Standard deviation/ square root of n, where “n” is the number of observations.

-• For example, 95% confidence interval is a range of values that you can be 95% certain contains the true mean of the population.
+• For example, a 95% confidence interval is a range of values that you can be 95% certain contains the true mean of the population.

-• A narrow confidence interval indicates high precision whereas a wide confidence interval indicates low precision.
+• A narrow confidence interval indicates high precision, whereas a wide confidence interval indicates low precision.

 CI is given by the formula,